King Street, Hamilton, Ontario

 King Street is a Lower City arterial road in Hamilton, Ontario, Canada, also known as Highway 8.
-The western-end starts off beside McMaster University Medical Centre as a two-way street and passes through Westdale.
-At Paradise Road, King Street switches over to a one-way street (westbound) right through the city's core up to "the Delta", a spot in town where King and Main streets intersect.
-(West of the Delta, King Street is north of Main Street.
-East of the Delta after King crosses over Main Street, King then runs south of Main Street.)
-From the Delta onwards, King Street then switches over to become a two-way street again and ends at Highway 8 in Stoney Creek.
+The street begins in the west beside McMaster University Medical Centre as a two-way street and passes through Westdale.
+At Paradise Road, King Street becomes to a one-way street (westbound) through the city's core up to "the Delta", at the intersection of King Street and Main Street, where it begins to run south of Main.
+From the Delta onwards, King Street becomes a two-way street again and ends at Highway 8 in Stoney Creek.

-There is another King Street in Hamilton, which runs through the Dundas district, which was an independent town prior to being amalgamated with Hamilton in 2001.
+There is another King Street in Hamilton, which runs through the Dundas community, originally an independent town prior to being amalgamated with Hamilton in 2001.